-The compression ratio is the ratio pressure of compressed air to pressure of free air
+The ratio of compressed air pressure to free air pressure.

 Free air is air at ambient conditions at a specific location where